totten/locolamp/README.md

 ## Example: Adding a new sevice (Mailcatcher)

 Mailcatcher is an email simulator which provides an SMTP service (usually on port 1025) and a webmail service (usually on port 1080).
-The introduction above claimed that Mailcatcher is included, but that was a little lie -- it's not included now, but we can add it.
+At the start, the introduction claimed that Mailcatcher is included, but that was a little lie -- it's not included now, but we can add it.

 First, (if it's running) shutdown `loco`.
 Exit the `nix-shell`.
 We want to start from a clean place.